grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Our next challenge," said Hemi as she stepped up to the lighted chart, "is how long the batteries will last."

 "Don't think for a fucking second that isn't front of my fucking mind."
 Said Percy.
 "Coupla hours left, at best.
-Then we have to surface --- and barring another storm, we're bright radar targets for those fuckers with the ram.
+Then we have to surface.
+And it's daylight now --- barring another storm, we're bright visual _and_ radar targets for those fuckers with the ram.
 They'll be back on us before we can get the fucking ballast tanks pumped fully out."

+"We could wait it out without moving until nightfall.
+We have enough power to keep the lights on at least."

+"I'm worried we haven't put enough distance between us and that crazy fucking sub commander friend of Owen's.
+If they find us running on the surface, at least we can try to outrun them.
+If they find us deep with no battery when they come back around on their search circle, we're done for."

-"Do you have another trick we can use that I haven't seen before like the deep scattering layer?"
+"We could use another piece of covering luck like the deep scattering layer."
+Said Hemi.

 "That move depended far too much on luck and a dangerous gamble Hemi.
 Luck and gambling is no way to run a submarine.
 The odds are never in our favor.
 What I want is a fucking plan that is reliable and executable."

-"I once again have nothing for you at this time."
-Said Hemi.
-"So perhaps luck will come through one more time."
+She paused, feeling tired.
 "Fuck me."
 Said Percy.
 "I'm going to lay down for a minute.
 Run the batteries down, and get me when we have only emergency reserves left."

 Percy climbed down a deck and disappeared forward into the Captain's cabin.
 She was out almost immediately as she fell into her rack, a power she had gained from long years of experience working with short sleep on subs.

+[//]: # (early morning: day 4, run to Pylon City)
 They motored nearly silently though the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
 Hemi had them shut the motors down and keep the boat hovering steadily in place while using very little power.
 He went down to the Captain's cabin and woke Percy.
 They returned to the sonar compartment together, updated their probably position on the chart --- still a long way from anywhere --- and took the only reasonable action they could take: rise to periscope depth and have a look around.

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and slowly floated upwards.
 The watch the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.